All Episodes

 We know that for sure, and they're willing to make that trade-off.

-So if you say to somebody, here's this, here's that, this is what it equals, how can they argue it?
+Because if you say to somebody, here's this, here's that, this is what it equals, how can they argue it?

 Jared, this is very important.

-Um, and thank you for calling in.
+And thank you for calling in.

-One of the most brilliant things the left in this country has been able to do, and I see it particularly among my own generation.
+That one of the most, from a sort of perspective of just gaining converts or creating automatons who all sort of spout the same nonsense, one of the most brilliant things the left in this country has been able to do, and I see it particularly among my own generation.

-I am uh thirty-two.
+I am 32.

 So one of the most remarkable things they've done is that they've turned liberalism, which I don't call it liberal because it's not liberal, but you will know it as liberalism.

-That's what's how it's usually referred to.
+That's how it's usually referred to.

 And therefore, if you sign on to these things, the dominant culture in this country suggests right now the media culture reinforced constantly through our hashtags and Facebook and all the rest of this, it's about how great the individual is that espouses this, not actually the issue that they're talking about.

-You know what you're supposed to check off if you want the the so-called cool people to be on your side, to think that you're cool too.
+You know what you're supposed to check off if you want the so-called cool people to be on your side, to think that you're cool too.

 That's essentially what the left has been able to create.